Dmazeio/dmazeio.github.io/faq.md

 ```

 By default you get 20 IDs in one call, these can be cached and consumed by your client.

+## How can I get the OpenAPI (Swagger) specification for your API?
+In the Admin Application you can download the API specification (Open API v2) for any template.
+This document can be loaded into [Swagger Editor](https://swagger.io/tools/swagger-editor/) to try out the API endpoints.
+See the chapter on [aquire token](aquire_token.md) to learn how to get a token for the API.
+Prefix the token with `Bearer` in Swagger Editor to properly authenticate.

 ## What are the difference between an entity and an article?